Delegating Tasks: How Effective Leader's Delegate

 Why Delegating Tasks is Important

 A Gallup survey of 143 CEOs found that "Those with high Delegator talent posted an average three-year growth rate of 1,751 percent--112 percentage points greater than those CEOs with limited or low Delegator talent."
-Executives that succeed at delegating tasks see faster growth, plain and simple.
+Executives who succeed at delegating tasks see faster growth, plain and simple.
 It doesn't always come naturally, but delegating is very important.

 Delegating Tasks Improves Organizational Efficiency